Love Lady Larla

 “Well, you’ll see soon enough.
 I’m Falt.
 No family name.”

 Back within the clump of stone and streets, they circled upon one of the drab towers.
-Just like all the other grey slabs of soulless stone, Shine had passed by the place countless times, but had never walked up its steps.
+Just like all the other grey slabs of soulless stone, Shine had passed by the place countless times but had never walked up its steps.

-Hand like a vice, Falt marched her across the hall and opened the doors that led to a larger study.
+Hand like a vice, Falt marched her across the hall and opened the doors that led to a large study.
 A gaggle of men and women lay across the soggy and dirty couches that stretched across the room, whispering, and giggling with each other, except for one man who stood behind an easel at the far end, painting the scene.
 He turned to Shine and Falt when the door shut.

 “Welcome to my gallery.
 I am Arnloch Grimlet,” the man behind the easel said.
 “And you?”